Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Introduction

-Our paper is closely related to studies that consider humans' belief formation about AI ability and their decision to delegate to AI. \citet{vafa_large_2024} and \citet{dreyfuss2024human} provide evidence that humans make anthropomorphic generalizations about LLM behavior in questions that involve factual answers. \citet{vafa_large_2024} show that when asked to guess how an agent will perform in one task based on the agent's performance in another task, human subjects do well when the agent is human, but they perform poorly when the agent is an LLM. \citet{dreyfuss2024human} show that human subjects project onto the LLM a notion of human difficulty and capability, even though it does not apply to the LLM. \citet{dell2023navigating} coin the term ``jagged technological frontier'' to describe how GPT-4 performs well in some tasks but poorly in other seemingly similar tasks.
-They show that giving professional management consultants access to GPT-4 can be detrimental to their performance when the task is on the wrong side of the technological frontier.\footnote{There are ample evidences that LLMs can augment performance in a variety of tasks \citep[e.g.,][]{brynjolfsson2025generative,noy2023experimental}. } \citet{Noti} design an AI system that provides advice only when it is likely to be beneficial for the user and show that it can improve human decision-making relative to a design that always provides advice.
+Our paper is closely related to studies that consider humans' belief formation about AI ability and their decision to delegate to AI. \citet{vafa_large_2024} and \citet{dreyfuss2024human} provide evidence that humans make anthropomorphic generalizations about LLM behavior in questions that involve factual answers. \citet{vafa_large_2024} show that when asked to guess how an agent will perform in one task based on the agent's performance in another task, human subjects do well when the agent is human, but they perform poorly when the agent is an LLM. \citet{dreyfuss2024human} show that human subjects project onto the LLM a notion of human difficulty and capability, even though it does not apply to the LLM.\footnote{In the field of human-computer interaction, studies in the celebrated Computers Are Social Actors (CASA) literature have shown that humans apply social response patterns to technology despite recognizing that technological systems are not human \citep{reeves1996media,nass2000machines}.} \citet{dell2023navigating} coin the term ``jagged technological frontier'' to describe how GPT-4 performs well in some tasks but poorly in other seemingly similar tasks.
+They show that giving professional management consultants access to GPT-4 can be detrimental to their performance when the task is on the wrong side of the technological frontier.\footnote{There are ample evidences that LLMs can augment performance in a variety of tasks \citep[e.g.,][]{brynjolfsson2025generative}. } \citet{Noti} design an AI system that provides advice only when it is likely to be beneficial for the user and show that it can improve human decision-making relative to a design that always provides advice.
+In a similar spirit, \citet{ruru} propose coarsening the AI signal space to account for human users' cognitive biases.
 We contribute to this literature by considering economic decision environments where agents' optimal choices vary based on their preference parameters.
-This setting lets us document a novel, distinct phenomenon: self projection.
+This setting lets us document a novel, distinct phenomenon: self-projection.